 Cape Verde Cuisine

-- SEA FOODBeing an island state, sea food is available almost everywhere.
-On most islands fresh fish can be purchased on or near the beach, and a variety of fish (Peixe in Portuguese) can be found including tuna, wahoo and garoupa.
-In some places it is possible to see the fishermen coming in with their catch.
-In restaurants, the cost of a fish dish can range from about 600CVE (€5) for a grilled fish up to approximately 1500CVE (€13) for something such as lobster, or prawns.
-The fish on offer include varieties not widely known in Europe.
+Sea food is available almost everywhere in Cape Verde.
+Fish is a mainstay of Cape Verde cuisine.
+You can usually buy fresh fish on or near the beach.
+A variety of fish (Peixe in Portuguese) can be found including tuna, wahoo and garoupa.
+In some places you can see the fishermen coming in with their catch.
+That is the time to go to the beach to buy some of their catch.
+In restaurants, you will pay from about 600CVE (€5) for a grilled fish, although prices vary a little.
+You may then pay up to approximately 1500CVE (€13) for something such as lobster, or prawns.
+The fish on offer includes varieties not widely known in Europe.

-- LOCAL DISHESChicken is readily available and so are eggs and compared to European prices, they are cheap.
+Chicken is readily available and so are eggs and are cheap if you compare them to European prices.
 Meat is available, but beef is rare and is not something regularly eaten.
-One of the speciality Cape Verdean dishes is a stew called cachupa, which is cooked slowly and comprises corn, beans, cassava, sweet potato and fish or meat.
-It varies in detail from island to island, but it is a dish that should be tried when visiting the country.
-A seafood speciality in Cape Verde is buzio (conch or sea snail) and percebes (sea fingers or gooseneck barnacles)
+A stew called cachupa is one of the speciality dishes in Cape Verdean.
+Cachupa is cooked slowly and comprises corn, beans, cassava, sweet potato and fish or meat.
+It varies in detail from island to island, but you should try it when visiting the country.
+You may also try the seafood specialities in Cape Verde such as buzio (conch or sea snail) and also percebes (sea fingers or gooseneck barnacles).

-- RESTAURANTS & WINERestaurants are plentiful in the larger towns, but in smaller villages and on the smaller islands, they may be fewer, but some of the food can be of good quality.
-Eating out is not expensive and certainly compared to Europe, most restaurants could be considered cheap.
+Restaurants are plentiful in the larger towns.
+In smaller villages and on the smaller islands, they may be fewer, but some of the food can be of good quality.
+You will find that eating out is not expensive and certainly compared to Europe, most restaurants could be considered cheap.
 Wine is available and usually at very reasonable prices.
-A very nice wine is produced on the island of Fogo, where the vineyards are in the crater of the volcano.
+The vineyards on the island of Fogo produce a very nice wine.
+These vineyards are within the crater of the volcano.
 This wine is a little more expensive, but well worth trying.
-Unfortunately the eruption of the volcano in 2014 did affect the production of the wine, but it can still be found.
+Unfortunately the eruption of the volcano in 2014 adversely affected the production of the wine, but it can still be found.

-- FOOD SHOPPINGShops vary in the availability of food, on some of the smaller islands shops are dependent on the arrival of the boat with supplies.
-On the bigger, more tourist orientated islands, a good selection of food can be found, and there are small local shops and slightly larger supermarkets.
-In addition, most towns have a market, where a wide variety of fruit and vegetables can be found, some of which are unfamiliar to Europeans, but should be sampled.
-In addition to fruit and vegetables, some markets will also sell eggs and other more common foods.
+The availability of food varies, however, on some of the smaller islands shops are dependent on the arrival of the boat.
+You will find a good selection of food can be found on the bigger, more tourist orientated islands.
+There you will find small local shops and slightly larger supermarkets.
+A wide variety of fruit and vegetables is available in the market.
+Some of the produce may be unfamiliar to Europeans, but should be sampled.
+Some markets also sell eggs and other more common foods in addition to fruit and vegetables.